Events

 To register your neighborhood or for more information, email Jennifer Hales, Public Safety Administrator.

-Grab your picnic dinner, blanket and chairs and head out to Cirque Park (7250 Cirque Drive W.) on Saturday, Aug.
-6 at 7:30 p.m. for "Movie in the Park."
+Grab your picnic dinner, blanket and chairs and head out to Cirque Park (7250 Cirque Drive W.) on the evening of Saturday, Aug.
+5 for "Movie in the Park."

 The movie begins at dusk in Cirque Park, located at 7250 Cirque Drive West in University Place.